iliaross/script-stash/README.md

   Recreates `/etc/hosts` entries for a specific segment block based on the template while keeping the rest of the file unchanged and saving a backup first
+- **hosts-sync.bash**
+  Syncs local Git projects to remote `debug-*` hosts defined in `/etc/hosts`, with specific support for Webmin and its modules, filtering by running virtual machine or domain patterns, and syncing either full projects or single files over `rsync`.
 - **hosts-connect.bash**
   Convenience wrapper around `ssh` to connect to `debug-*` hosts using short names, resolving the full hostname from `/etc/hosts` and reading the SSH